Sagar-Satra/Group-Study-Application/README.md

 > Note: User behavior and Pokémon progression are randomized for demonstration purposes.
 > Note: For demonstration purposes, time is accelerated (seconds represent minutes), and user behavior is simulated.
+> Note: UI icons may look slightly different or not display properly depending on the operating system (Windows vs macOS).

 <table>
 <tr>